AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50367-customer-address-export-does-not-work.md

 <u>Expected results</u>:

-The customer addresses can be exported as a CSV file when a multi-select Customer address attribute is created.
+The customer addresses can be exported as a CSV file when a multi-select **`Customer Address`** attribute is created.

 <u>Actual results</u>: